-The Board approved Consumer Duty implementation plan was completed over 2023.
-The Society is in the process of embedding Consumer Duty across the business and developing key metrics to measure consumer outcomes at key stages of the member journey.
+The Society is committed to ensuring that its customers are treated fairly and experience good outcomes.
+The Society has embedded Consumer Duty across the business and has developed key metrics to measure consumer outcomes at key stages of the customer journey.
 The Society has a Board Consumer Duty champion who ensures that the Board takes into consideration Consumer Duty requirements in its discussions.
-Management, the Fair Members Benefit Committee and the Board regularly review Management Information on complaints, customer communications and sales journeys to maintain oversight.
+Management, the Fair Members Benefit Committee and the Board regularly review Management Information on complaints, customer communications and customer journeys to maintain oversight.